Demus 3:16

-José Luis Florencio Ramos (born August 28, 1980) is a Mexican luchador, or professional wrestler, best known under the ring names Pequeño Damián 666 and Demus.
+José Luis Florencio Ramos (born August 28, 1980) is a Mexican professional wrestler, best known under the ring names Pequeño Damián 666 and Demus.
 Florencio is a part of Consejo Mundial de Lucha Libre's (CMLL) Mini-Estrella, or "Mini".
 The Pequeño Damián 666 ring character is a Mini-version of wrestler Damián 666.
 In early June, 2010 he changed his ring name to Demus 3:16 as Damián 666 held the trademark to the name and would no longer allow him to use it.